Matthews-Research-Group/BioCro-ePhotosynthesis-v2/README.md

 # BioCro-ePhotosynthesis
-Coupled BioCro (with the new skeleton module library) and ePhotosynthesis (C++) through linking dynamic libraries.
+Coupling BioCro (with the new skeleton module library) and ePhotosynthesis (C++) through linked dynamic libraries.

 Tested on `MacOS 11.3.1` with `x86_64-apple-darwin13.4.0-clang` and `linux` on biocluster with `GCC/.8.2.0`